Felipeleut/orocommerce-application-demo/README.md

 The stock value is retrieved inside an isolated Symfony bundle, `AcmeStockPdpBundle`.
 A dedicated service (`StockProvider`) uses Doctrine and Oro’s existing inventory entities to obtain the current inventory quantity for the PDP product.
 The bundle is registered via `bundles.yml` and its services via `services.yml`.

 On the presentation side, a layout update (`product_view_stock.yml`) hooks into the existing `product_view_brand_inventory_status` block on the product view layout.
 This update sets a custom block theme (`stock_info.html.twig`) and passes both the current product and the computed stock data to that Twig template.
-The template then applies simple business rules (low inventory threshold, zero-quantity “contact seller” case, normal/out-of-stock) to choose the final label and CSS state class, reusing Oro’s standard status-label styles so the customization blends into the default storefront theme.
+The template then applies simple business rules to choose the final label and CSS state class, reusing Oro’s standard status-label styles so the customization blends into the default storefront theme.

 ---